How do you compute the daily rate in the Philippines? Here is an easy-to-follow guide with detailed examples for different circumstances.

 Even so, the method of computation is generally based on the same number of working days in a year.
 Moreover, this does not include pay for special days, holidays, or overtime.

 Employees who work from Mondays through Fridays will have 260 total working days in a year.
 One additional day is added for each leap year.
-As a result, this prompts some companies to actually indicate 261 as the total working days.
+As a result, some companies indicate 261 as the total working days.

 For employees who work from Mondays to Saturdays, the total number of working days in a year is 331.